 - In the meantime, whisk together the remaining ingredients and set aside.

 - At the 30-minute mark, remove the pork from the oven and spoon the sauce mixture over top.
-Return the pork to the oven for 30 more minutes, basting once.
+Return the pork to the oven for 30 more minutes, basting once at the 20 minute mark.

 - Remove from oven.
 Check to see that the internal temperature of the pork is at least 145 degrees F. Allow pork to rest, loosely covered with foil, for 10 minutes before slicing and serving.